The 15 Most Beautiful Mediterranean Islands

 Words don’t do justice to the majesty of these enchanting enclaves with the Mediterranean lapping at their shores.

 To call Crete Instagram-worthy would be an understatement.
-Like other Mediterranean islands, Cete dazzles with its geographical diversity—stretches of palm-backed sand, abundant orchards, rolling hills, vertiginous peaks, and mysterious grottoes.
+Like other Mediterranean islands, Crete dazzles with its geographical diversity: stretches of palm-backed sand, abundant orchards, rolling hills, vertiginous peaks, and mysterious grottoes.
 Fans of Greek mythology should trek to Ideon Cave, the birthplace of Zeus.
-And history buffs should not miss touring Knossos, which as the seat of the Minoan Civilization is known as “Europe’s oldest city,” and today is a Bronze Age Archeological site.
+And history buffs should not miss touring Knossos, which as the seat of the Minoan Civilization is known as “Europe’s oldest city,” and today is a Bronze Age archeological site.
 The first settlement is thought to have been built there in 7000 B.C.
 All that activity is bound to work up an appetite.
 Refuel with meat, cheese, olive oil, and seafood at one of the many tavernas that dot the island.
-Read up on these insider travel tips from savvy globetrotters.

 Whether you’re pursuing solitude or epic adventure, Rhodes is the perfect escape.
 Soak up the Mediterranean sun on the golden shores, dotted with resorts, restaurants, and bars.
 For a hit of Grecian history, head to the Mandraki Port, Lindos Acropolis, and Ancient Kamiros.
 Another highlight is Petaloúdes, a 600-acre park with tree-shaded trails and colorful butterflies.
 Sadly, the Collosus of Rhodes, a statue of Helios, the Greek titan-god of the sun and one of the original Seven Wonders of the Ancient World, no longer stands.
 But you can still visit the spot at the entrance to the Mandraki Harbor where the Statue of Liberty-size statue was said to have been erected in 292 B.C.
-Before you book your plane tickets, be sure to avoid the most expensive days to fly.
+Here are some more amazing Mediterranean islands off the coast of Greece that you’ll want to visit.

-Busting cities, quaint villages, pristine beaches, and rich heritage—Sicily, Italy, the largest Mediterranean island, has it all.
-The capital, Palermo, is home to compelling architecture such as Cappella Palatina.
-An hour train ride southeast is the vibrant coastal community of Cefalù.
+Busting cities, quaint villages, pristine beaches, and rich heritage—Sicily, Italy, the largest of the Mediterranean islands, has it all.
+The capital, Palermo, is home to compelling architecture like Cappella Palatina.
+An hour-long train ride to the southeast is the vibrant coastal community of Cefalù.
 On the east side of Sicily, between the cities of Messina and Catania lies Mount Etna, the highest active volcano in Europe.
-Gaze at these gorgeous beaches with the clearest water around the globe.
+Gaze at these gorgeous beaches with the clearest water in the world.

 Ibiza conjures visions of clubs, DJs blasting tunes, and dancing till dawn.
 But there’s more to this Spanish party-centric playground than nightlife.
 Discover the serene side of Ibiza with its secluded coves, dusty roads, hilly hamlets, pine forests, and pastoral farmlands.
 For an off-the-beaten-path stay, set your sights on La Granja, a bucolic 20-acre estate devoted to biodynamic agriculture, where you stay in a converted Iberian casa and feast on sustainable fare from on-site gardens.